-In v0.2 the Council considered and received feedback on requiring a response to all comments, as opposed to requiring a response to "substantive" comments.
+In Version 0.2, the Council considered and received feedback on requiring a response to all comments, as opposed to requiring a response to "substantive" comments.
 Removing the word "substantive" ensures that all comments will receive a response, but created concerns about increased burdens on the proposing agency and applicant to respond to statements within a comment letter that are clearly outside the scope of the action, that are inflammatory, or that are simply formalities or pleasantries.
-Taking these concerns into account, v0.3 reinserted the word "substantive" and the Proposed Rules to retain the qualification that only "substantive" comments require a response.
-Version 0.3 also emphasized that the accepting authority had to be satisfied that a comment was "substantive" or not and, if it were, had received a commensurate response.
+Taking these concerns into account, Version 0.3 reinserted the word "substantive" into the Proposed Rules to retain the qualification that only "substantive" comments require a response.
+Version 0.3 also emphasized that the accepting authority had to be satisfied that a comment was "substantive" or not and, if it was, had received a commensurate response.

-The Proposed Rules retains that the word "substantive" and direction to the accepting authority.
+The Proposed Rules retain the word "substantive" and include direction to the accepting authority.
 The Council also notes that in the NEPA context "substantive" generally means that a comment addresses some specific aspect of the proposed action or the document (e.g., draft EA or draft EIS).

-Scoping meetings
+Scoping Meetings

 In the 1996 Rules, the EISPN is followed by a 30-day comment period to help scope the contents of the draft EIS.
 The proponent has the option to hold a scoping meeting.
 If the proponent chooses to hold a scoping meeting, then the proponent must treat oral and written comments the same; that is, oral and written comments from a scoping meeting have to be written down and responded to in the draft EIS.
-In practice, many proponents choose not to have scoping meetings or choose to hold meetings similar to a scoping meeting but not one so that they are not legally bound to respond to oral comments.
+In practice, many proponents choose to either not hold scoping meetings, or hold meetings that are similar but do not meet the legal description of a scoping meeting, which in turn removes the legal requirement to respond to oral comments.

-The direct-to-EIS change to the statute also resulted in the public expressing concerns that they have less information now when an EISPN is published.
+The direct-to-EIS change to the statute also resulted in the public expressing concerns that they now have less information when an EISPN is published.
 Prior to the statute change, an EA would be prepared as part of the EISPN, usually including a comment period from draft to final EA.
 Since the change in statute, most EISs begin with an EISPN and do not prepare an EA.
 Because the 1996 Rules assume an EA has been done before an EISPN, the content requirements for an EISPN are few.
 The public often requests a scoping meeting now as a way to get more information about a proposed action.

 At the federal level, NEPA requires a scoping meeting for EISs.
-In Hawaii, given the changes to the system and the importance of focusing the document on the important issues (scoping), the Council believes requiring a scoping meeting to be appropriate and timely for these Proposed Rules.
+In Hawaii, given the statutory direct-to-EIS change and the importance of focusing the document on the important issues (scoping), the Council believes requiring a scoping meeting is appropriate and timely.

 In the case of a proposed action occurring on multiple islands, a scoping meeting is required to be held on each island affected.
-Requiring a scoping meeting addresses the needs of the public to be better informed about a proposed action while giving applicants the opportunity to meaningfully engage the public.
+Requiring a scoping meeting addresses the public's need to be better informed about a proposed action while giving applicants the opportunity to meaningfully engage the public.